 At least three divergent views of the war in Baghdad during 2007-8 surface in David Finkel's The Good Soldiers.
 Several times Colonel Ralph Kauzlarich states that the war is all good, but not all of his soldiers agree; according to Staff Sergeant Jack Wheeler, Jr., there's no point to it.
 And between these two opinions may lie the journalist Finkel's description of "the good soldiers."
 Which view of the war seems most accurate?
 Draw on specific places in the book to support your position.

-Dr. Michael J. Harrison, Economics and
+Dr. Michael J. Harrison, Economics and Business

 Why a Lost Kauz?